vernetto/azurecloud/answers.md

     Implication: A true hybrid model needs to be implemented, ensuring operations can continue even if cloud services or internal infrastructure face issues.

 Recognizing these constraints upfront can help Bell-Fin JSC make informed decisions and better plan the hybrid identity solution's implementation.

+## Decisions

+1. Adopting Azure AD Connect for Synchronization

+   Decision: Use Azure AD Connect to synchronize on-premises Active Directory with Azure AD.
+   Justification: It provides a seamless integration between on-premises and cloud directories, ensuring that users have a consistent identity across resources.

+2. Domain Strategy

+   Decision: Instead of renaming the .local domain, establish trusts or use Azure AD B2B for external collaborations.
+   Justification: Domain renaming is complex and risky.
+Establishing trusts or leveraging Azure B2B functionalities can work around the .local domain challenge without the inherent risks of domain renaming.

+3. Multi-factor Authentication (MFA)

+   Decision: Implement Azure MFA across VPN, critical applications, and data access.
+   Justification: With the growing threats to financial firms, MFA offers an added layer of security by requiring two or more verification methods – something the user knows (password), something the user has (security token or phone), or something the user is (biometric verification).

+4. Emergency Access Accounts

+   Decision: Create dedicated emergency access accounts in Azure AD, ensuring they have minimal dependencies and are separate from standard user roles.
+   Justification: It ensures that there's always a way to access essential resources in Azure AD during emergencies without the complications of regular security protocols.

+5. Endpoint Compliance and Conditional Access

+   Decision: Leverage Azure AD's conditional access policies based on endpoint compliance.
+   Justification: This allows for granular control of resource access based on both user identity and the security posture of the accessing device, ensuring heightened security for business-critical resources.

+6. Partner Collaboration using Azure AD B2B

+   Decision: Use Azure AD B2B for collaborating with partners like Vasil Brokers, allowing them to use their credentials.
+   Justification: Azure AD B2B enables external users to access company resources without being a member of the domain.
+This reduces the risks associated with external users while maintaining collaboration.

+7. Password Reset with Self-Service Password Reset (SSPR)

+   Decision: Implement Azure AD's SSPR for users.
+   Justification: It automates the password reset process, reducing the load on the help desk and minimizing potential security issues arising from social engineering attacks.

+8. Monitoring and Auditing with Azure AD Identity Protection

+   Decision: Deploy Azure AD Identity Protection for real-time monitoring and mitigation of identity-based threats.
+   Justification: It provides risk-based conditional access, detecting potential vulnerabilities and compromised identities, essential for a financial institution like Bell-Fin JSC.

+9. Decentralized Authentication for Cloud Service Outages

+   Decision: Retain on-premises authentication mechanisms in parallel with Azure AD.
+   Justification: This ensures that in the event of cloud service outages, users can still authenticate and access resources using the on-premises infrastructure.

+10. User Training and Support Strategy

+    Decision: Organize comprehensive training sessions and establish a support mechanism for post-deployment issues.
+    Justification: Changes in authentication processes can be disruptive.
+Proper training ensures smoother transition and user adoption, while support mechanisms handle any post-deployment queries or issues.

+These design decisions, rooted in the unique needs and constraints of Bell-Fin JSC, help build a resilient, secure, and efficient hybrid identity system.